58 Ground Effect Vehicles

 Flight performance estimates for a WIGE vehicle follow the same fundamental principles as those for an airplane.
 However, in this case, the challenge is quantifying the additional aerodynamic effects from flow interactions caused by flying near the ground.
 While various corrections can be applied, the most representative results are probably best obtained from wind tunnel tests using scaled models.
 The diverse types and sizes (flight weights) of WIGE concepts and sparse empirical data make it difficult to rely on historical trends to establish specific design rules.

 The critical issue to account for in predictions is that when a finite wing or lifting surface approaches the ground or another impervious surface, the wing experiences an increase in the lift, as well as a reduction in drag, is observed, which results in an overall improved aerodynamic efficiency.
 There are two causes of the increase in lift.
 The first source is the change in the flow field about a wing cross-section, increasing the lower surface pressure and effective angle of attack, sometimes called a ram air effect.
-The other effect is because of the laterally outward movement of the wing tip vortices, which manifests as an increase in the effective aspect ratio of the wing and, hence, a reduction in induced drag.
+The other impact is caused by the laterally outward movement of the wing tip vortices, which manifests as an increase in the effective aspect ratio of the wing and, hence, a reduction in induced drag.
 The upshot of both effects is an increase in lift and a reduction in drag on the wing, increasing its lift-to-drag ratio and boosting the aircraft’s aerodynamic efficiency.
 Some WIGE vehicles have been estimated to have lift-to-drag ratios of more than 20, which is higher than many aircraft.

 Ram Air Effect